-Here is a quick example of how to properly to option 2 since there is a bit of mixing involved.
+Here is a quick example of how to properly use option 2 since there is a bit of mixing involved.

-Always store AWAY of direct sunlight as well as in a cool and dry place.
-One study showed that failure to properly store your cannabis products could actually drastically affect its quality and the consumer could lose up to 40% of the cannabinoids claimed on the bottle.
+Always store away of direct sunlight as well as in a cool and dry place.
+One study showed that failure to properly store your cannabis products could actually drastically affect their quality and the consumer could lose up to 40% of the cannabinoids claimed on the bottle.

 Yes, very much so.
 CBG is not on the Schedule-1 Drug List.
 There are no current restrictions on buying or selling CBG products other than that CBG products must be extracted from industrial hemp plants containing 0.3% THC or less).